Chianti Wine and Grapes: The Perfect Pairing for Italian Cuisine

 Chianti Wine Varieties

 This red wine can be made from a variety of grapes, but the most common ones are Sangiovese, Canaiolo, and Colorino.
-Cabernet Sauvignon and Merlot are also used in some Chianti blends to add complexity and structure.
+Cabernet Sauvignon and Merlot are also used in some Chianti blends to add complexity and structure to red blend.

 The Chianti region is divided into several sub-zones, including Colli Fiorentini, Montalbano, and Colli Senesi.
 Each sub-zone has its own unique terroir, which affects the flavor and character of the wine.
 For example, Chianti Colli Fiorentini wines are known for their high acidity and red fruit flavors, while Chianti Montalbano wines are characterized by their spicy and herbal notes.